mrjackyliang/discord-stonker-bot/README.md

 __NOTE:__ Only 1 to 4 images (JPE, JPG, JPEG, PNG, WEBP) _or_ 1 animated image (GIF) is allowed per tweet.
 Images first, then GIFs.
 If both limits are not respected, no attachments will be uploaded to Twitter.

+__NOTE:__ Message edits and deletions will not be passed onto their offsets.

 | __Key__                                                  | __Type__   | __Description__                                                        | __Required__                               | __Accepted Values__                                                                                                                                                                                    |
 |----------------------------------------------------------|------------|------------------------------------------------------------------------|--------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `message-copiers`                                        | `object[]` |                                                                        | no                                         |                                                                                                                                                                                                        |